spatium-novum/spatium-novum/content/thoughts/2025-08-03-first-post.md

 date = '2025-08-03T17:22:54+02:00'
 draft = false
-title = 'Spatium Novum – On Models, Gaps, and the Space Left to Map'
+title = 'Spatium Novum – On Models, Gaps, and the Space Left to Map' ShowToc = true
+TocOpen = false # Set to true if you want it open by default
 +++

 ## The Drive to Explore